ch4mpy/spring-addons/samples/tutorials/keycloak.md

 Don't forget to set a password for those users.

 You're all set to update tutorials configuration with your own Keycloak local instance & confidential client.

+## 2. Keycloak in docker
+You may refer to the [official documentation](https://www.keycloak.org/server/containers) or to [this tutorial](https://github.com/tvogel8570/samples/tree/main/infrastructure/keycloak) written by Timothy Vogel (who also contributed to improve this repo documentation)